 Homeowner guide

 HOA Denied Your Modification Request?
+How to Appeal and Win

-Special Rule — Disability Modifications Under the Fair Housing Act
+Disability Modifications: Fair Housing Act Rights

 Ready to send your dispute letter?